bozheng-hit/xTune/README.md

 ### Translations

 XTREME provides translations for SQuAD v1.1 (only train and dev), MLQA, PAWS-X, TyDiQA-GoldP, XNLI, and XQuAD, which can be downloaded from [here][3].
-The `xtreme_translations` folder should be moved to the root of this project.
+The `xtreme_translations` folder should be moved to the download directory.

 The target language translations for panx and udpos are obtained with Google Translate, since they are not provided.
 Our processed version can be downloaded from [here][4].
 It should be merged with the above `xtreme_translations` folder.